jamesarosen/presentations/carson/README.md

 Carson is a Rails 3.2 application, but it doesn't have any application code.
 The repository consists of deployment scripts, some configuration files, and a Gemfile.
 All feature work is done in engines.
+Cross-cutting concerns like text manipulation or locale lookup go in non-engine gems on which the engines depend.

 ## Benefits and Drawbacks